-- hypocapnia.
+hypocapnia.
 Hypocapnia is low CO2 in the blood.
-Hypocapnia usually results from deep or rapid breathing, known as hyperventilation. - hypoxia.
+Hypocapnia usually results from deep or rapid breathing, known as hyperventilation.

+hypoxia.
 Hypoxia is a condition in which the body or a region of the body is deprived of adequate oxygen supply at the tissue level.

-- individual flight time.
-The total pilot time and special crew time creditable to an individual. - instructor.
-A naval aviator, naval flight officer, or naval aircrewman designated in writing by competent authority as a flight instructor, NATOPS evaluator, or NATOPS instructor in the aircraft model being flown. - instructor time.
+individual flight time.
+The total pilot time and special crew time creditable to an individual.

+instructor.
+A naval aviator, naval flight officer, or naval aircrewman designated in writing by competent authority as a flight instructor, NATOPS evaluator, or NATOPS instructor in the aircraft model being flown.

+instructor time.
 Individual flight time during which an instructor is required to instruct or evaluate other aeronautically designated personnel or students undergoing a formal flight syllabus.

+instrument meteorological conditions.

-instrument meteorological conditions expressed in terms of which billing distance from along a series of a series of the series terms of visibility, distance from clouds, and ceiling less than the minimums specified for visual meteorological conditions.
+Meteorological conditions expressed in terms of visibility, distance from clouds, and ceiling less than the minimums specified for visual meteorological conditions.
 IMC conditions exist anytime a visible horizon is not distinguishable.